dietergeerts/fabricator/README.md

 ### ToolkitConfig file

-The toolkitConfig file is used to add extra data and to fill in placeholders in sass files.
+The toolkitConfig file is used for two things:

+1. To add extra data you can use in your views and pages.
+Access through `toolkitConfig.{insertKeyHere}`.
+2. To fill in placeholders in sass files, like `/* key */` will become `key: value !default;`.

 ## Credits